Spanish former king Juan Carlos I pays thousands in tax debt | DW | 09.12.2020

 The controversy over the royal family's accounts has put a strain on the relationship between the royal household and the national socialist government.

-It is as yet unclear when or if the royal plans to return to Spain.
+It is as yet unclear when or if the former monarch plans to return to Spain.